A bowls club good at everything bar bowls?

 Disabled Bowls in Victory Park

 The Club is committed to providing better facilities for disabled bowlers.
 We have entered into a partnership with Surrey's Coalition for Disabled People who are advising us on making our facilities more accessible.
 We also received advice and support from Disability Bowls England.
-We are applying to the Community Foundation for Surrey and "Your Fund Surrey" (Surrey County Council) for funding to improve facilities, including two Bowls Royce Wheelchairs, Disabled Access to the Clubhouse and a "Changing Places Toilet" within new changing room facilities.
+We are applying to the Community Foundation for Surrey for funding to improve facilities, including two Bowls Royce Wheelchairs (coming in 2023 - we need 10+ regular users a week, disabled Access to the Clubhouse and a "Changing Places Toilet" within new changing room facilities.
 Currently there is a Disabled Toilet accessed with a Radar Key within 50 yards of the main entrance to the Club, under the Children's Nursery.

 Pictured below - Disabled member Eva bowling from a wheelchair.